fbpx

 For a few ejaculations following the procedure, a small amount of blood may appear in the semen.

-While they are uncommon, serious side effects can include infection or persistent pain.
-Most men recover completely and don’t have any lasting issues.
+While uncommon, serious side effects can include infection or persistent pain.
+Most men recover entirely and don’t have any lasting issues.

 What are Its Benefits?